aashasandeep/Project-9-LLM-Equity_Research_News_Tool/README.md

 http://localhost:8502/ app link

 Prerequisites
 Before running the project, we need to ensure that we have the following dependencies installed: Python (version 3.6 or higher), Streamlit (pip install streamlit), langchain, openai, newsapi.
-We need to make Ogroqapi Key and NewsAPI Key.
+We need to make groqapi Key and NewsAPI Key.

 Project Structure
 The project is structured as follows: